Marissa-Perry/intro_to_astro_images_and_spectra/README.md

 # Astronomical Images and Spectra

-A walk-through Jupyter Notebook that provides an introduction to astronomical data.
+An interactive walk-through Jupyter Notebook that provides an introduction to astronomical data.

 ## Structure